-Universal Provisioning Interface
+Universal Provisioning Interface (IAM Antipattern)

 Identity management (IDM) is all about integration.
 It’s just about moving data and invoking services over the network, isn’t it?
 That exactly what integration tools are designed to do.
 There are many systems designed for integration: Service buses, messaging systems, microservice coordinators and serverless integrators.
 Enterprise Service Bus (ESB) was such kind of integration systems back when Service-Oriented Architecture (SOA) was fashionable.
 We will use the example of ESB and SOA to demonstrate how to "improve" identity management using integration tools.
 It makes perfect sense to use integration tools for IDM.
 Or … does it?